-Town of Babylon Housing Assistance Agency is a Public Housing Agency in North Babylon, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Town of Babylon Housing Assistance Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Town of Babylon Housing Assistance Agency serves Amityville, Copiague, Deer Park, East Farmingdale, Gilgo, Lindenhurst, North Amityville, North Babylon, North Lindenhurst, Oak Beach Captree and West Babylon.